-Build and maintain relationships and regular contact with the vendors of Stanwell’s safe work system, SAI, ChemAlert and other relevant business systems.
+Build and maintain relationships and regular contact with the vendors (external) and supporting resources (internal) of Stanwell’s HSE Operational systems (safe work system, Chemical Management, Event reporting and Management Platform).

-Provide guidance regarding the safe work system activities to the safe work system committee and Stanwell ICT as required.

-.
+Lead the direction and management of the Corporate Safe Work Systems committee, responsible for setting the direction of the systems and providing governance and oversight of its use and development.

-Engage with external and internal safe work committees/specialists to identify, adapt and implement best practice across Stanwell sites.
+Engage with external and internal safe work committees/specialists to identify, adapt and implement best practice across Stanwell sites, and broader industry

 Key capabilities